jonniespratley/angular-cms/README.md

 The book is going to be published during the 2nd quarter of the new year by Packt Publishing.
 Each piece has to do with a corresponding chapter in the book that I am writing.

+## Features

+### Database
+The database of choice is Mongo, its fast, easy and scalable.

+### Server
+The server of choice is Node, its JavaScript, its fast and scalable.

+### AngularJS
+The client-side framework of choice is Angular, its a full-stack, just what we need.

+### Responsive
+The client-side ui of choice is Twitter Bootstrap, its updated and clean.

+### HTML5
+Using HTML5 in every way to make a better user experience.

+### Customizable
+Using a modular approach you can easily extend the core to your application.

+_(Coming soon)_

 ## Server
 The server is a Node.js server that supports dynamic RESTful API calls to resource endpoints.